 - To do this, issue command: docker ps

-- The web application for the Hub is exposed on port 443 to the docker host.
+- The web application for Black Duck is exposed on port 443 to the docker host.
 You can test it using https://fillinyourhostnameorIPaddresshere

 - Log into the web interface using the default sysadmin account.
 The username is sysadmin; the password is blackduck.